rcarver/config/README.md

     $ config-create-cluster production
     $ vim clusters/production.rb
-    blueprint :webserver,
+    configure :web,
       host: "example.com",
       enabled: true

-Here we have created a `production` cluster and configured some variables for the `webserver`.
+Here we have created a `production` cluster and configured some variables dealing with "web".
 When a Blueprint executes within this Cluster, it may access variables to alter its behavior.
+You may define as many sets of variables as you'd like.
+If you execute a pattern the tries to access a variable that is not defined, Config will throw an error.

     $ vim blueprints/webserver.rb
     add Nginx::Site do |site|
-      site.host = cluster.host
+      site.host = cluster.web.host
-      site.enabled = cluster.enabled
+      site.enabled = cluster.web.enabled
     end

-*TODO: Should variables be blueprint specific, grouped in to arbitrary buckets, or something else?`

-**Ideas** I believe that the configuration of each blueprint should be clear, and that within the blueprint you should not pull variables from many locations.
-The minimum locations should be kept to 1) cluster 2) node variables, 3) node facts.
-However, there is a need for multiple blueprints to need access to the same variables while keeping the definition of those values DRY.
-Some kind of reference system could be useful.

-    set :shared_variables,
-      website_host: "example.com"

-    blueprint :webserver,
-      host: -> { shared_variables.website_host },
-      enabled: true

 **Ideas** Another dimension of reuse might be blueprint inheritance.
 I could definitely see it useful to define a "base" blueprint from which